-Mayor Josh Maxwell is a lifelong resident of Downingtown, Chester County, and is proud to have served as its mayor for the past 8 years.
+Mayor Josh Maxwell, a lifelong resident of Downingtown, and is proud to have served as its mayor for the past 8 years.
 Elected in 2010 as Downingtown’s youngest mayor at the age of 26, Mayor Maxwell has been an active advocate and leader for his hometown.
 During his first two terms, Josh started the Chester County Coalition to End Sexual and Domestic Violence, secured over $200 million in funding for a train-oriented development in Downingtown’s downtown and signed 5 consecutive no-tax-increase budgets.
 Besides serving in the part-time mayoral position, Josh works full-time for a USAID subcontractor, developing strategic communication campaigns for education, public finance and gender-based violence programs in Africa.
 He holds a BA from West Chester University, an MPA from the University of Pennsylvania.

 Frank has a track record of success in Higher Education, Government, Health Care Administration, Business Management, and Political Campaigns.
 He has a BA from University of Massachusetts, MA from Villanova University, and is ABD from Howard University.
 As a faculty member in Political Science at Villanova University since 1997, he has taught a range of courses including Public Policy, State & Local Government, and Political Economy.
 He has served as Chief of Staff for a city councilor in a major Northeastern city, providing legislative leadership in Jobs & Economic Development, Education, Housing, Health Care, and Public Safety.
-He also served on the Board of Directors for the largest anti-poverty & community development agency in New England.
-In 2014, Frank was appointed to Governor Tom Wolf’s Transition Team.
-Frank serves as a member of the Regional Planning Committee for the Western Chester County Chamber of Commerce.
+He also served on the Board of Directors for the largest anti-poverty and community development agency in New England.
+In 2014, he was appointed to Governor Wolf’s Transition Team.
+He serves as a member of the Regional Planning Committee for the Western Chester County Chamber of Commerce.
 He is motivated by the value of family, friends, neighbors and community.
-He resides in East Fallowfield, with his wife and two young sons and also has a grown daughter.
+He resides in East Fallowfield with his wife and two young sons and also has a grown daughter.

 PA HOUSE, DISTRICT 155 (East Brandywine, East Pikeland, Phoenixville (PART, Ward North), Spring City, Upper Uwchlan, Uwchlan, West Brandywine, and West Vincent)

-Danielle Friel Otten
+Danielle Friel Otten (endorsed by CCDC)